Portable-Linux-Apps/Portable-Linux-Apps.github.io/apps/firefox.md

 # FIREFOX

  Firefox is a powerful, extensible web browser with support for modern web application technologies.

- This is "firefox-stable", the last release.
+ This is "firefox-stable", the latest Stable release.

  This is the official build with automatic updates.